mvolkmann/blog/src/rust.md

 }

 fn translate_x(pt: &Point2D, dx: f64) -> Point2D {
+    // "..*pt" gets the rest of the fields in the "pt" object
+    // which in this case is just the "y" field.
     Point2D { x: pt.x + dx, ..*pt }
 }

 fn translate_y(pt: &Point2D, dy: f64) -> Point2D {
+    // "..*pt" gets the rest of the fields in the "pt" object
+    // which in this case is just the "x" field.
     Point2D { y: pt.x + dy, ..*pt }
 }